 Salva Kiir Mayardit is his full name.
 He is a South Sudanese politician who has been President of South Sudan since its independence in 2011.
-Prior to independence, he was President of the Government of Southern Sudan, as well as First Vice President of Sudan, from 2005 to 2011.
+Prior to independence, he was the First Vice President of Sudan, from 2005 to 2011.

 Following the signing of the Comprehensive Peace Agreement between Juba and the Khartoum government, which formally ended the war in January 2005, Dr. John Garang was sworn in as the Vice President of the Republic of Sudan.
 Unfortunately, about three months later, Dr. Garang died in a helicopter crash.
 Salva Kiir was chosen to succeed him as the First Vice president of Sudan and President of South Sudan.

 He waged the fought for independence mainly through the Sudan People’s Liberation Movement (SPLM) and its armed wing, the SPLA.
 An independent South Sudan was Kiir’s long cherished dream – far more so than Garang, who favoured greater rights for southerners in a united Sudan.
 In 2005, Kiir said the choice was between either being a “second-class citizen in Sudan or a free person” in your own homeland.

 Salva Kiir’s statement in October 2009 that the forthcoming independence referendum was a choice between being “a second-class citizen in your own country” or “a free person in your independent state” won for him the hearts of millions of South Sudanese.
 South Sudanese voted overwhelmingly in favour of independence from Sudan in January 2011, with 98.83% of voters reportedly preferring to split from the North.
 On 9 July 2011, South Sudan became an independent state, with Kiir as its first president.